theoffricial/pmac/docs/environment.md

   $ pmac environment delete [-r] [-l]

 FLAGS
-  -l, --local-only   Removes environment only from .pmac, keeps workspace in your PM account (remote) -r, --remote-only  Removes environment only from your PM account, keeps workspace in .pmac (repository)
+  -l, --pmac-only  Removes environment only from .pmac, keeps workspace in your PM account (remote) -r, --pm-only    Removes environment only from your PM account, keeps workspace in .pmac (repository)

 DESCRIPTION
   Deletes PM environment. default: Deletes from both .pmac (repository), and PM account (remote).